facebook/relay/docs/GraphQL-RelaySpecification.md

 # Getting Started

-The three core assumptions that Relay makes on a GraphQL server are that it provides a mechanism for refetching an object, a description of how to page through connections, and a structure around mutations to make them predictable.
+The three core assumptions that Relay makes on a GraphQL server are that it provides:

+1. Mechanism for refetching an object
+2. Description of how to page through connections
+3. Structure around mutations to make them predictable.

 This example demonstrates all three of these assumptions.

 This example is not comprehensive, but it is designed to quickly introduce these core assumptions, to provide some context before diving into